-Consumers: Benefit of lower prices, to the extent that savings from production efficiencies are passed on.
-Benefit of access to a greater range of products including imported food products containing corn line 1507.
-Cost to consumers wishing to avoid GM food by a potential restriction of choice of products, or increased prices for non-GM food.
+Consumers may benefit from lower prices, to the extent that savings from production efficiencies are passed on.
+There may also be benefits in terms of access to a greater range of products including imported food products containing corn line 1507.
+There may be a cost to consumers wishing to avoid GM food by a potential restriction of choice of products, or increased prices for non-GM foods.